 There are some practical and useful steps that you, as a care-giver, may want to implement should you find yourself caring for an aging loved-one with Alzheimer’s.
-For example, a medic-alert bracelet is a good idea, letting anyone know that this person has a diagnosis of Alzheimer’s.
+For example, a medic-alert bracelet is a good idea for Alzheimer’s safety, letting anyone know that this person has a diagnosis of Alzheimer’s.
 By doing so, your loved one is also registered with local low enforcement to better ensure they get safely home.

 - If your loved one has Alzheimer’s disease, install motion detectors in the house, probably the ones with video capabilities as an extra pair of eyes.